changqiong/changqiong.github.io/_pages/about.md

   - /about.html
 ---

-I am an assistant professor at the [Tokyo Institute of Technology(TiTech)](https://www.titech.ac.jp/english) [School of Computing](https://www.titech.ac.jp/english/about/organization/schools/organization04).
-I received Ph.D. in Intelligent systems engineering from [University of Tsukuba](https://www.tsukuba.ac.jp/).
-Before joining TiTech, I was a researcher at [National Institue of Advanced Industrial Science and Technology (AIST)](https://www.aist.go.jp/index_en.html).
+I am an assistant professor at theTokyo Institute of Technology(TiTech) School of Computing, and am collaborating with [Reconfigurable Computing Lab](http://www.darwin.esys.tsukuba.ac.jp/home/entop) at University of Tsukuba and [Yun Li's Lab](https://www.yunligroup.org/) at Nanjing University.
+I received Ph.D. in Intelligent systems engineering from University of Tsukuba.
+Before joining TiTech, I was a researcher at National Institue of Advanced Industrial Science and Technology (AIST).

 Research Interests
 ======